loganbek/streamline-tools/scratch.md

 Things to focus on for sundays meeting:

 1. How to get code out of editor.
 Maybe in hidden attribute.
-Look into webservice call.
+Look into webservices call.

 2. Test out native file sys API.